J3ddda/notebook/source/content/memories.md

-Formable memories an be used as loopholes for making life easier.
+Formable memories can be used as loopholes for making life easier.